 Our projects value the extra capacity and skills that good volunteers offer and they value the role Outreach International plays in finding and supporting them, which they could just not do themselves.

 We act as a non-profit, pricing to cover our costs and redistributing any surplus funds back to the projects we work with.
+Read Josh’s story about our contribution to the school market-garden project.
 This is an important part of the charter we have signed up to as a certified member of Social Enterprise UK.

 We make targeted donations to projects, usually in the form of resources they need, not cash (which can prove problematic locally).
-This might take the form of providing food-stuffs to a care home, sports equipment, learning materials or occasionally a larger lump sum to purchase a piece of equipment (such as buying the radio equipment for use at the turtle conservation project.
+This might take the form of providing computer equipment and solar panelling for the school in Nepal, motorbike helmets for the children of the school in Cambodia, sports equipment, or radio equipment for the turtle conservation project.